Diabetic Tussin Night Time Formula Side Effects

 Generic Name: acetaminophen / dextromethorphan / diphenhydramine

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Diabetic Tussin Night Time Formula.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Diabetic Tussin Night Time Formula.

 For the Consumer

 Applies to acetaminophen / dextromethorphan / diphenhydramine: oral liquid